SDGGiesbrecht/Workspace/Documentation/Documentation Inheritance.md

 }
 ```

-Workspace can find definitions in any Swift file in the project or even in dependencies as long as the source is present in the `Packages` folder.
+Workspace can find definitions in any Swift file in the project and even in package dependencies.